-After completing an apprenticeship readiness program, Dunn was hired by Dan’s Excavating at graduation and couldn’t be happier.
+After completing the apprenticeship readiness program Access For All, Dunn was hired by Dan’s Excavating at graduation and couldn’t be happier.
 Working in construction is a perfect fit for Dunn because it's where she says she can be her true self.

 Being a woman in construction comes with its judgements and assumptions.
 Dunn wants to set the record straight and say it’s a myth “that all women in construction hold the stop sign.”

 As a 46-year-old woman who’s worked in the industry for four years, she’s held several titles, none of which included “sign-holder.”
 She personally has worked as a road, bridge and wall builder, a concrete finisher and a Journey-person laborer.
 On any given day, as a woman in construction, she can be seen building major roadways like I-75, I-94, M-59, not holding a sign.

 When asked what her favorite part of the job is, Shandra said it's seeing the finished product of a job well done.
 And knowing that she had a hand in building a major bridge or roadway is another one of her favorite parts of the job.

 She further explained that, “having a structure that my son will someday look at and say ‘my mommy helped build that,’” is another favorite aspect.
 Not all moms can tell their children they helped build the infrastructure thousands of people use every day, and that’s OK.
 But it is just one more thing that makes working in the construction industry worthwhile.